Cosmosoc/Geospatial_map/README.md

 - **pydub**: A Python library for audio data manipulation tasks, used for various audio processing needs such as format conversion or splitting.

-After installing NLTK, remember to download the necessary stopwords dataset by running the following in a Python shell:

-import nltk
-- nltk.download('stopwords')

 ### Install the Dependencies

 You can install all the necessary dependencies in one go by running the following command: